raydeoliveira/Qbyte/README.md

 ## Qbyte.py
 Data Visualization for Hybrid-Quantum Clock featuring Q-Byte Processing

-By activating this on your desktop you will have a functioning clock featuring UTC time with Q-Byte Processing and with our data visualization featues you get to experience the spatial qualites of time.
-This clock unified the laws of quantum mechanics and relativity.
+By activating this on your desktop you will have a functioning clock featuring UTC time with Q-Byte Processing and with our data visualization features you get to experience the spatial qualites of time.
+This clock unifies the laws of quantum tunneling mechanics and relativity.
 For further detailed explantion you can download our white paper here: www.halo.computer

 Review Dr. Caputi's explanation video here: https://www.youtube.com/watch?v=3XkcAKzz61Q&t=2s